-It is absolutely no secret that President Donald Trump will do whatever it takes to prove that he is the rightful winner of the election and must remain in the White House for four more years.
+It is absolutely no secret that President Donald Trump will do whatever it takes to prove he is the rightful winner of the 2020 election and must remain in the White House for four more years.

 Trump—who faces many legal challenges that include fraud allegations and lawsuits— will no longer have access to the expansive legal protection the presidency encompasses once he leaves the White House on January 20.

 All of the modern presidents in U.S. history have the constitutional right to pardon or commute the sentence of people who broke federal laws.

 The president has the ability to pardon individuals for almost every crime committed in this country.
 He doesn't have to provide much of a reason for issuing the pardon.

 There are a few limitations to this power, however.

 For example, the president cannot issue a pardon in the impeachment of other officials.